chinamike65/hugo-tuolesi/content/book3/book3en.md

 We couldn't recite "Om Mani Pami Hum" before, but the master taught us to recite it.
 This is the kindness of the master.

-In the past, we couldn't obtain a precious human life, and we lost our temper every day.
-After listening to the teacher's teaching, we don't lose our temper now.
+In the past, we were not able to obtain a precious human life, and we often lost our temper.
+After listening to the teacher's teaching, we don't lose our temper any more.
 This is the kindness of the teacher.

 We used to be very greedy, but now we're less greedy.
 This is the kindness of the guru.